Grand Belial's Key: Mocking the Philanthropist (1997–2000)

-The next LP made GBK one of the most controversial underground black metal acts in the United States.
-Bassist Der Sturmer (Der Stürmer was the name of a Nazi newspaper published 1923–1945) replaced the Marauder, and the new lineup recorded the LP Mocking the Philanthropist on the Belgian record label Wood-Nymph.
+The band's debut album, Mocking the Philanthropist, made Grand Belial's Key one of the most controversial underground black metal acts in the United States.
+Bassist Der Stürmer (Der Stürmer was the name of a Nazi newspaper published 1923–1945) replaced the Marauder, and the new lineup recorded the LP Mocking the Philanthropist on the Belgian record label Wood-Nymph.
 The CD booklet contained pictures of the band wearing shirts of far-right bands (Bound for Glory and Spear of Longinus), leading to tour boycotts and other problems.
 In their first nine years, GBK had only played nine gigs.
-The album was refused distribution in Germany due to the allegedly offensive booklet.
+The album was refused distribution in Germany from the national imprint of Rough Trade Records due to the offensive booklet.
 Wood-Nymph refused to print a new booklet and, as a result, the label soon folded due to the poor distribution of the album.
 The CD would later be repressed by Moribund Cult and Drakkar Productions in 2004 and 2006 respectively.

 Judeobeast Assassination to Kosherat (2001–2005)

 The follow-up to Mocking the Philanthropist was Judeobeast Assassination, released in 2001.
 The album's lyrics focused on what the band perceived as the inseparability of so-called Judeo-Christianity, mocking both the New Testament and the Old Testament (Mocking the Philanthropist had focused only on the New Testament).
 The lyrics were much more provocative and sexually perverse than the ones on Mocking the Philanthropist.
 The music on the album had a more bass-heavy mix and a thicker sound, unlike Norwegian black metal.
 The album was almost twenty minutes shorter, in order to fit onto a piece of vinyl.

 In 2002, The Black Lourde of Crucifixion left GBK to focus more on Crucifier, and he was not interested in touring Europe.
 The lineup for the "Pimps of Gennesarret Tour" was Grimnir Wotansvolk on vocals, Gelal Necrosodomy on guitar, Demonic on bass, and The Gulag on drums; the same lineup that would record Kosherat in 2005.
 Kosherat was released in 2005 on Drakkar Productions, and would be the band's final album before their disbandment.
-The album's central focus was on Judaism, mocking such rituals as the red heifer and circumcision.
+The album's central focus was on Judaism, mocking such rituals as the red heifer and metzitzah b'peh / circumcision.
 The album also featured four re-recorded tracks from their vinyl EPs, as well as two Chaos 88 covers.